-16.4.5 Acknowledgment of receipt
+16.5.4.4 Acknowledgment of receipt

-Within ten business days of the receipt of the appeal by the TST Registrar's Office (or, in the period between June 1 and August 31, within sixty calendar days), the TST Registrar sends a letter to the appealant acknowledging receipt of the appeal.
+Within ten business days of the receipt of the appeal by the TST Registrar's Office (or, in the period between June 1 and August 31, within sixty calendar days), the TST Registrar sends a letter to the appellant acknowledging receipt of the appeal.
 If the Registrar identifies any deficiencies in the appeal or its documentation, the Registrar may set a deadline by which such deficiencies must be addressed if the appeal is to go forward.
 The letter should also indicate that the appeal will be conducted according to the regulations set out in this Handbook.

-16.4.6 Response of the respondent college
+16.5.4.5 Response of the respondent college

-Within ten business days of the receipt of the appeal by the TST Registrar's Office (or, in the period between June 1 and August 31, within forty-five days), the TST Registrar sends the appellant's submission to the respondent college and invites a response in writing.
-Such parties have thirty days in which to file their response.
+Within ten business days of the receipt of the appeal by the TST Registrar's Office (or, in the period between June 1 and August 31, within forty-five days), the TST Registrar sends the appellant's submission to the respondent college having responsibility for the previous decision and invites a response in writing.

+The respondent college has thirty days in which to file their response.
 This period of time can be extended at the discretion of the TST Registrar at the request of the respondent college.
 Copies of all such responses are copied to the appellant.